thayesx/pallidocs-website/index.md

 backgroundImage:
 paragraphs:
 - id: p1
-  content: Test content!
-The emotions that come with a serious diagnosis can be hard
+  content: The emotions that come with a serious diagnosis can be hard to manage.
-    to manage.
     It's an experience that will force anyone to reckon with their goals in life—while each moment can shift the balance between uncertainty and grace.
 - id: p2
   content: But with crisis comes an opportunity to find new meaning.
 Old wounds may
     become new openings.
 One can see the world through the eyes of the heart.